Special Considerations for TN Professionals Who Adjust Status

 Some TN professions may travel back to their home country often.
 Before filing an adjustment of status application, TN visa holders should carefully consider their travel needs.
 In fact, any departure from the United States without the proper authorization can introduce complications.

 Adjustment of status applicants can file Form I-131, Application for Travel Document, as a part of an adjustment of status package.
-Generally, USCIS will issue advance parole within 120 days of filing the application package.
+Generally, USCIS will issue advance parole within 4-6 months of filing the application package.
 The adjustment applicant must receive a grant of advance parole before departing the United States.
-USCIS will generally issue the advance parole document on the applicant’s employment authorization card (as pictured below).
+USCIS may issue the advance parole document on the applicant’s employment authorization card (as pictured above) or on a separate document.

 Consular Processing May Be a Better Option for Some TN Professionals